 Tips for the Best Hand Held Apple Pies:

-Apples – Cut the apples into small pieces.
-That way you can fit more of the filling into each hand pie.
+- Apples – Cut the apples into small pieces.
+That way you can fit more of the apple filling into each hand pie.

-Alternative Fillings – Blueberry pie filling, Strawberry, Cherry, Nutella, Jam, etc…
+- Alternative Fillings – Instead of Apple Pie Filling, you can use Blueberry pie filling, Strawberry, Cherry, Nutella, Jam, etc…

-Caramel – Serve these with caramel drizzled on top for an extra special treat.
+- Topping – Serve these with a drizzle of caramel sauce on top for an extra special treat or a scoop of vanilla ice cream!

 Apple Hand Pies